Netcracker/DRNavigator/documentation/design/1-dr-connectivity-monitoring.md

 ### Integration with Prometheus
 The information about clusters geo health could be sent to Prometheus.
-For this, a separate `/metrics` path is used, which serves DNS, pod-to-service and pod-to-pod statuses metrics for each neighbor.
+For this, a separate `/metrics` path is used, which serves DNS, pod-to-service and pod-to-pod statuses metrics for each peer.

 # Consequences